STEP - The Ecological Transformation Show by POLLUTEC

 16:30 – 17:15

-Building a robust industrial model for the next 20 years
+Building a robust industrial model for the next 20 years: Planning for stability and Resilience

 Planning as a lever: the example of civil nuclear industry